micoxion/AttoviaWiki/content/Countries/Kingdom of Helva/Government/The House of Commerce.md

 ### Master Amelia Contasóir Casper
 Casper's wife, she is roughly 40 years older than him, but is a Rugadhian woman so shows little of her long life.
 She has an incredible mind for accounting and deal making, securing her position in the house first before love blossomed.
 ### Isa Blyth
+Isa's fiery temper and larger than life attitude are matched well by her red [[Human#Amodians|Amodian]] complexion.
+She's a bit of a bully in the Council room and makes a heavy handed point of denying any budgetary requests or legislation that has not been directly approved or put forth by the House of Commerce.